Report finds 'no evidence' Hawaii officials prepared for wildfire that killed 102 despite warnings

 It called for better vegetation management and fire breaks.
 It also recommended providing alternate means of firefighting water supply for extreme events, including portable pumps to draw from pools, ponds and even the ocean.

+“Things need to change, and preparedness is where it starts,” Derek Alkonis, of the review team, told a news conference Friday.

 Johnson reported from Seattle.
-Associated Press reporters Mark Thiessen in Anchorage, Alaska; Claire Rush in Portland, Oregon; Claudia Lauer in Philadelphia; and Christopher L. Keller in Albuquerque, New Mexico, contributed.
+Associated Press reporters Mark Thiessen in Anchorage, Alaska; Claire Rush in Portland, Oregon; Claudia Lauer in Philadelphia; Jacques Billeaud in Phoenix; and Christopher L. Keller in Albuquerque, New Mexico, contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.